Engineering

 • Notifying people by sending a notification to their phone or other contact methods

-It’s essential that your team has a clear picture of your system, just like this.
+Your team must have a clear picture of your system, just like this.

 Map it out together, and use this as a shared understanding of what your observability is illustrating.
 Try to mentally split your system into separate sub-systems, each with one clear job.
 The boundaries won’t always be clear here depending on your system design, but having separation of concerns is important for building clear dashboards.